rust-lang/rust/text/0000-c-str-deref.md

 ## Static C strings

-A way to create static references asserted as null-terminated strings is provided by a couple of functions:
+A way to create `CStr` references from static Rust expressions asserted as null-terminated string or byte slices is provided by a couple of functions:

 ```rust
 fn static_c_str_from_bytes(bytes: &'static [u8]) -> &'static CStr